abinit/abinit/doc/topics/_SCFControl.md

 experts.
 However, in cases where the convergence is difficult, it might be interesting to test improving them, as well as modifying [[nnsclo]].

-The [[accuracy]] variable enables to tune the accuracy of a calculation by setting automatically up to seventeen variables.
+The [[accuracy]] variable enables one to tune the accuracy of a calculation by setting automatically up to seventeen variables.